 In this 2-hour talk, Craig explores the future of religion, spirituality, and God in an evolving universe.

-Below the audio is an edited transcript of the talk, if you’d prefer to engage the content in that way.
+Below the video is an edited transcript of the talk, if you’d prefer to engage the content in that way.

 Want to listen to the MP3 version?
 Click here to download now.